sec-fortress/Practical-Ethical-Hacking-Notes/Buffer Overflow/Generating shellcode and gaining root.md

 Note that the `"\x90" + 32` in `shellcode = "A" * 2003 + "\xaf\x11\x50\62" + "\x90" + 32 + overflow` is called a noop which mean **No Operation**

+- Save this script
+- Now start up vulnserver on your windows machine